qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

 Before you start to work with the print layout, you need to load some raster or vector layers in the QGIS map canvas and adapt their properties to suit your own convenience.
-After everything is rendered and symbolized to your liking, click the |newLayout| :sup:`New Print Layout` icon in the toolbar or choose :menuselection:`File --> New Print Layout`.
+After everything is rendered and symbolized to your liking, click the |newLayout| :sup:`New Print Layout` icon in the :guilabel:`Project` toolbar or choose :menuselection:`Project -->` |newLayout| :menuselection:`New Print Layout`.
 You will be prompted to choose a title for the new layout.

 To demonstrate how to create a map please follow the next instructions.